Isaksson/node-red-contrib-unifi/README.md

 then the installation command for node-red-contrib-unifi has to be done from inside the Node-RED user-directory (default $HOME/.node-red) and prefixed with sudo.

+## Contributors
+Thanks to all contributors.
+And a special thanks to Nokomis

 ## License
 MIT License